brainhack-school2022/more-papers/bibliography.md

 A bibliography listing many other cool papers I should read !

+## Results

+Brand new results section with significant data!
 Thanks for the Git Course on Neurohack :)

 ## References